ginstrom/phaser-game/cline_docs/currentTask.md

 # Current Task

 ## Current Objective
+Make sure the frontend app and tests still run from docker-compose ✅

+## Context
+After restructuring the project by moving frontend code to a dedicated frontend directory, we need to verify that the frontend application and tests still run correctly using docker-compose.

+## Completed Actions
+1. ✅ Examined the current docker-compose.yml and docker-compose.test.yml files to understand the configuration
+2. ✅ Checked that the paths in the Docker configuration files are correctly updated to reference the new frontend directory structure
+3. ✅ Verified that the frontend package.json has the correct scripts for running the application and tests
+4. ✅ Confirmed that the webpack.config.js file is correctly configured for the new directory structure
+5. ✅ Verified that the jest.config.js and jest.setup.js files are correctly configured for the new directory structure
+6. ✅ Checked that the __mocks__ directory contains the necessary mock files
+7. ✅ Tested running the frontend application using docker-compose
+   - ✅ The frontend application runs successfully
+8. ✅ Tested running the frontend tests using docker-compose
+   - ✅ All frontend tests pass successfully
+9. ✅ Tested running the backend tests using docker-compose
+   - ✅ All backend tests pass successfully

+## Results
+- The frontend application runs correctly from docker-compose
+- All frontend tests pass successfully
+- All backend tests pass successfully
+- No issues were found with the restructured project

+## Next Steps
+1. Implement actual functionality for the backend endpoints
+2. Connect the frontend to the backend
+3. Implement data store for game state

+## Previous Objective (Completed)
+Create basic unit tests for the backend ✅

+## Context
+This task is part of ensuring the quality and stability of the game's backend API.
+We need to create unit tests for the FastAPI backend to verify that the endpoints work as expected.

+## Completed Actions
+1. ✅ Created a tests directory in the backend folder
+2. ✅ Added pytest and related testing libraries to requirements.txt:
+   - pytest==7.4.3
+   - pytest-asyncio==0.21.1
+   - httpx==0.25.1
+   - pytest-cov==4.1.0
+3. ✅ Created test files for each endpoint:
+   - ✅ Test for the root endpoint (test_root.py)
+   - ✅ Test for the new game endpoint (test_new_game.py)
+   - ✅ Test for the saved games and load game endpoints (test_load_game.py)
+   - ✅ Test for the settings endpoints (test_settings.py)
+   - ✅ Test for the exit game endpoint (test_exit_game.py)
+4. ✅ Updated docker-compose.test.yml to include backend tests:
+   - Added backend service for running tests
+   - Added backend-verbose service for running tests with verbose output
+   - Added backend-coverage service for running tests with coverage report
+5. ✅ Fixed an issue in the exit_game.py file to match the expected behavior in the tests
+6. ✅ Ran the tests to verify that everything works as expected
+7. ✅ Achieved 88% test coverage for the backend code

+## Next Steps
+1. Implement actual functionality for the backend endpoints
+2. Connect the frontend to the backend
+3. Implement data store for game state

+## Previous Objective (Completed)
 Move frontend code to a `frontend` directory and adjust the code to work with the new structure ✅

 ## Context